top of page

 Noel Bell adds: “Men can struggle in the modern world, not knowing which role they should play or are expected to play.
 Should they be the main breadwinner, for instance, or the gentleman?
 Be the leader of the pack or maybe the defender?
 If the expectation is to be a knight, for example, in protecting fair maidens, their mental health needs are at risk of being overlooked.
 Men tend to bottle things up, and because of lad culture, men often see talking about problems as a sign of weakness.
 There are many toxic myths about men and mental health, one is that being depressed makes you a burden and that it is deemed cowardly to seek help.
 Such toxic messaging systems only help to feed isolation and increased vulnerability.”

-The barriers that men face in more detail...
+What are the barriers that men face in more detail?
+Psychotherapist John-Paul Davies explains...

 Competitive-based relationships